itsdavehimself/itsdavehimself/README.md

 ### Hey, I'm David 👋

-I fell into web development during the MySpace days, just a kid tweaking CSS to show off a cooler profile.
-I didn’t know it could be a real job.
-Fast forward: I’ve spent years bouncing between code, design, 3D, and all kinds of creative rabbit holes.
-Now I'm channeling that experience into building reliable, thoughtful web experiences.
+I got into web development during the MySpace days, back when tweaking CSS meant having the coolest profile on your Top 8.
+Over the years, I’ve explored design, 3D, and all kinds of creative tech projects, which eventually pulled me deeper into building for the web.

-Right now, I mostly write TypeScript and I'm working toward a DevOps path: AWS, infrastructure as code, CI/CD, observability, the whole stack.
+These days, I mostly write TypeScript and work with modern web stacks.
+I’m expanding my skills into DevOps: learning AWS, infrastructure as code, CI/CD, and best practices for scalable systems.
+Always building, always leveling up.
-I’m trying to go from “look what I built” to “look how it scales.”

 - 👨‍💻 You can view my website/portfolio [here](https://www.davidsmolen.dev)
 - 📱 You can view my 3D work on my [Instagram](https://www.instagram.com/itsdavehimself)